 Many of my experiences are a significant time ago and I am hopeful that some progress has been made towards ensuring similar things do not now happen.
 However, the whole ethos of the system with its psychiatrist led medicalised and medication focussed approach needs to change.
 Those who use it should be treated as damaged and vulnerable children in need of security and nurturing not stigmatised and seen as disordered collections of symptoms.

-Events in the past year that have led to many experiencing trauma and suffering have highlighted numerous stories of individuals showing selfless acts of great human kindness and understanding showing that as a society we have the capacity to treat those in obvious distress with care and empathy.
+Events in the past year that have led to many people experiencing trauma and suffering have highlighted numerous stories of individuals showing selfless acts of great human kindness and understanding showing that as a society we have the capacity to treat those in obvious distress with care and empathy.

 It is my wish that the mental health system that we as the same society pay for, use and work in reflects this wealth of compassion and generosity of human kindness.